Dancheg97/tradebits/README.md

 ## Improving

 The biggest problem of most cryptocurrecnies is versioning.
 It is really challenging when it comes to providing good verioning system in distributed system.
 This system is connected to `GIT` aswell, and has voting system, which allows modifications across multiple users to occure.

-#

-# Structure

-Project has 1-layer structure, all packages are stored in root directory.
-Rules for creating new package, or modifying existing once:
-- Provide doc for package use and purpose
-- Provide doc for every exported field
-- Achieve 100% test coverage
-- Make code readable/replacable/modifiable

-Root folder contains all calls for `gRPC API` calls and base money distribution operations.
-Works as orchestrator for other project elements.